asanni2022/capstoneproject/AZ104KnowledegeTest.md

 ## Question 1
+Your company has an Azure Storage account named DivergenceCapstone1.
+You have to copy your files hosted on your on-premises network to DivergenceCapstone1 using AzCopy.
+What Azure Storage services will you be able to copy your data into?

+## Answer

 Copy Onpremise file into a storage account name DivergenceCapstone1.Use AzCopy to copy your files from your on-premises network to the following Azure Storage services in DivergenceCapstone1 storage account: